ErlerPhilipp/dr2_logger/README.md

 The suspension angles are approximated for the width and length of the Audi Quattro S1.
 So, the absolute values of the suspension rotation graph will be off for other cars.
 But we care mostly for the relation between both graphs, anyway.

-In the upper graph with the car rotations, we can see that the lines have much lower frequencies than the lower graph with the suspension angles, as it should be.
-However, we can also see rather high frequencies in some parts of the car rotation graph.
-This is likely caused by springs hitting the bump stops or maybe, the car body touches the road.
-We can again see that there is more roll than pitch.
-So, the front-rear setup is probably ok, while the left-right setup needs more space or stiffness.
+In the upper graph with the car rotations, we can see that the lines have much lower frequencies than the middle graph with the suspension angles, as it should be.
+Looking at the center of the car rotation graph (upper graph),we see that the car rotates quickly backwards because the springs (middle graph) could not compensate the pressure anymore since they were already fully compressed (lower graph).
+This was probably the landing after a longer jump.

 ## Raw Data ##

 I can only use the information I get from Dirt Rally 2.0 via UDP.
-Currently this is:
+This is Currently:

 1. run time (starts after loading screen)
 1. lap time (starts after countdown)